 Parallely sessions were conducted for the students of classes 10 and 12 the (seniors) to help them with the preparation for board exams and for housewives and college students (women) to help them with spoken English and the basics to teach their kids, on all weekends.

-Apart from these consistent activities, we have organised one off activities like Painting on walls of creches, schools emphasizing on importance of education, community walk emphasizing on a tobacco free Chemmenchery, torch run emphasizing on child friendly Chemmenchery – encouraging participation from the community, slum clearance board, police department and stake holders.
+Apart from these consistent activities, we have organised one-off activities like Painting on walls of creches, schools emphasizing on the importance of education, community walk emphasizing on a tobacco-free Chemmenchery, the torch run emphasizing on child-friendly Chemmenchery – encouraging participation from the community, slum clearance board, police department, and stakeholders.

 Through Annual Events like Dreams of Chemmenchery, we gave an opportunity to 600 kids to express their dreams through drawing, convey the same to their parents with a commitment to support the same.
-Thiranmigu Chemmenchery, a talent festival where around 1300 kids from the Chemmenchery middle school participated, their talents were captured and showcased to community.
-Arivai virivu sei, a 9 day dream summer camp conducted with an idea of providing an exposure to life skills like yoga, self defense, sexual abuse awareness, sports like chess, volleyball, football other skills like art from waste, dance, music, etc totally fun filled and free of cost.
+Thiranmigu Chemmenchery, a talent festival where around 1300 kids from the Chemmenchery middle school participated, their talents were captured and showcased to the community.
+Arivai virivu sei, a 9-day dream summer camp conducted with an idea of providing an exposure to life skills like yoga, self-defense, sexual abuse awareness, sports like chess, volleyball, football other skills like art from waste, dance, music, etc totally fun-filled and free of cost.

 We strongly believe “Every child is gifted, they just unwrap their packages at different times“.
 Through our initiatives, we strive to make Chemmenchery a gender empowered and child-friendly community by 2020.
 Come, join us, be part of this transformation journey…